Section: rdfind (1)

 - -removeidentinode true|false

-what type of checksum to be used: md5 or sha1.
-Default is md5.
+What type of checksum to be used: md5, sha1 or sha256.
+The default is

 - -makesymlinks true|false

 Replace duplicate files with symbolic links.
 Default is false.